fuzzybritches0/solarfidget/README.md

 Save the file and upload the programme again.

-Finally make sure the LED stripe is placed correctly in the fidget and the light of the pendulum is at the right spot.
+Finally make sure the LED strip is placed correctly in the fidget and the light of the pendulum is at the right spot.
 Do this by holding the fidget askew and wait for the pendulum to rest.
-Now, move the stripe either left or right to bring the light into the correct position.
+Now, move the strip either left or right to bring the light into the correct position.

 After that, slide the other part of the fidget on.